 At UNM we want to shape future design leaders.
 The rigorous design training you can receive at UNM is already helping our graduates take on complex problems that are putting them in leadership positions.
 UNM architecture alumni have found successful careers as licensed architects, real estate developers, artists, web designers, fabricators, community leaders, set designers, construction management professionals.
 Our program has a strong reputation for providing a quality education.
 UNM architecture students receive a lot of personal attention due to a low student / teacher ratio.
 We offer a NAAB accredited Master of Architecture degree, and a research oriented Master of Science in Architecture.
 At the undergraduate level, we have concentrations in Pre-Professional Architecture, Design Studies and in Pre-Professional Landscape Architecture.

 Currently, we are ranked #22 out of 136 graduate architecture programs in the U.S. The tuition in the architecture program is substantially lower than our peer schools, We are ranked #3 in the U.S. for affordability based on information from the U.S. Department of Education.
-Our out-of-state tuition is lower than the in-state tuition in some of our neighboring states including, California and Colorado.
+Our out-of-state tuition is lower than the in-state tuition in some of our neighboring statesincluding, California and Colorado.
 This makes a UNM architecture degree a great value in this era of rising costs in higher education.
 In addition, non-resident U.S. citizens or legal resident students can convert to receive in-state tuition after 12 months.

 At UNM we have faculty with advanced degrees from the top architecture schools in the country.
-The faculty have a wide range of backgrounds, interests and experiences.
+The faculty members have a wide range of backgrounds, interests and experiences.
 Some are native New Mexicans who know the region well, and others come from all four corners of the U.S. and from various countries abroad.
-It appears we are the only architecture department in country with an equal balance of men and women full time faculty members.
+It appears we may well be the only architecture department in the country with an equal balance of men and women full time faculty members.
 Many of our dedicated faculty members have national reputations in their areas of expertise, including digital fabrication, sustainability, universal design, public interest design, offsite construction, architectural history, urban design, architectural structures, etc. Yet all are focused on design as their primary agenda.
 Our students are never bored.
 They often find their minds stretched in ways that they did not necessarily expect.
 Learning to design can be invigorating and exciting.